Webhook

 DESTINATIONS_WEBHOOK_SIGNATURE_ENCODING | hex | Encoding: hex or base64 |

-DESTINATIONS_WEBHOOK_SIGNATURE_CONTENT_TEMPLATE | {{.Body}} | Template for signed content |
+DESTINATIONS_WEBHOOK_SIGNATURE_CONTENT_TEMPLATE | {{.Body}} | Template for signed content in default mode |

-DESTINATIONS_WEBHOOK_SIGNATURE_HEADER_TEMPLATE | v0={{.Signatures | join ","}} | Template for signature header value |
+DESTINATIONS_WEBHOOK_SIGNATURE_HEADER_TEMPLATE | v0={{.Signatures | join ","}} | Template for signature header value in default mode |